space-concordia-robotics/robotics-orin-gui/README.md

 Note the warning `The 'module' option will be set to 'ES2022' instead'`.
 This is from tsconfig.json, in the line `"module": "commonjs"`.
 Without this, (if we just did the standard `"module" : "ES2022"`), I cant' run do the `ts-node server.ts` command.
 Hence, dirty fix

+# How to operate
+For the cameras to work, open one window as such https://localhost:4200/server.
+Select your camera, if prompted.
+For the everything else to work, in another window as such https://localhost:4200`.
+Also, please use google chrome or chromium, i had alot of issues with firefox

 # Running the GUI on a non-local IP
 To be discussed...